curtcox/Viewer/todo/add_external_server_definitions.md

 - Expand shared helpers (error formatting, HTTP client, secret validation) as additional servers come online.
 - Extend shared HTTP client usage to upcoming servers now that Slack and Airtable are migrated; adjust retry/backoff defaults if production usage reveals new needs.
+- Generate updated `boot.json`, `default.boot.json`, and `readonly.boot.json` (plus `.cid` files) once CID generation is available so Slack and Airtable appear in the compiled boot images.
 - Add integration-style smoke tests for Slack and Airtable using recorded fixtures to verify request shapes against real APIs.
 - Extend Airtable coverage to update/delete operations after the shared HTTP client lands, including rate-limit backoff.
+- Add unit and integration tests for the new servers, along with form/documentation updates to guide sandbox setup and non-dry-run calls.
+- Revisit error payload shapes once the shared `error_response` helper lands to ensure Slack and Airtable match the common schema (status codes, details, retry hints).
+- Replace the ad-hoc `error` helpers in Slack and Airtable once the shared error formatting module is available to avoid duplication.
+- Evaluate whether the shared HTTP client should support per-call instrumentation hooks (e.g., trace IDs) before scaling to additional servers.
 - Expand the GitHub server to cover pagination, issue updates, and comments once initial usage feedback is collected.
 - Expand the Notion server to support database query filters, pagination, and richer property mapping once initial usage is stable.
 - Expand the Zendesk server to support ticket updates, comments, and pagination once initial usage feedback is collected.